Common Course Numbering System

 - International travel opportunities.

 Questions?
-Contact the Associate Vice Chancellor of International, Honors, and Engagement Programs or the Honors Director on your campus.
+Contact the Executive Director of The Honors College or the Honors Director on your campus.
 For additional information and contacts, visit LoneStar.edu/The Honors College at LSC.

 Phi Theta Kappa

 Lone Star College students have the opportunity to study abroad.
-Faculty-led courses are offered each academic year, and the overseas component is often short-term.
-In a Study Abroad course, students register for both the course and trip and must meet college as well as international travel requirements (such as a valid passport) for participation.
+Faculty-led courses are offered each year.
+In a Study Abroad course, students register for both the course and trip and must meet college requirements and federal guidelines (such as current U.S. Passport) for participation.
 Study abroad courses provide students with an opportunity to expand their global understanding within the context of completing requirements for standard college courses.
 Study abroad courses can also fulfill some of the requirements for the International Studies Area of Concentration.
 Students may register for a Study Abroad course hosted by any campus in the system.
-For more information and a full listing of study abroad courses, visit LoneStar.edu/Study-Abroad.
+For a full listing of study abroad courses, refer to LoneStar.edu/Study-Abroad.

 Service learning combines community service with academic instruction to create an opportunity for experiential learning.
 Students will find service learning opportunities offered in a variety of courses system-wide.
 Students who engage in a minimum of 15 contact hours of service learning activities in a course will receive service learning designation for the course on the transcript.